 TPR has said that the Directors’ actions were in direct violation of auto-enrolment regulations – which stipulate that employees who wish to opt out of a workplace pension scheme must do so themselves.

 To date, the regulator has served 79,879 compliance notices to employers who have failed in their auto-enrolment duties, along with 32,000 fixed penalty notices.

 Many businesses have also been taken to Court over auto-enrolment failings, but this case marks the first time that TPR has launched a prosecution for this particular offence.

 If found guilty, Workchain’s Directors could potentially face a maximum sentence of six months’ imprisonment.

-Lara Murray, an Associate and Employment Law expert with Palmers, said: “Many employers are not aware of the repercussions of failing to comply with auto-enrolment regulations.
+Samantha Randall, an Solicitor and Employment Law expert with Palmers, said: “Many employers are not aware of the repercussions of failing to comply with auto-enrolment regulations.
 TPR has a range of sanctions at its disposal including substantial fines and custodial sentences.

 “Businesses need to take action to ensure that they are not breaking the law by failing in their workplace pension duties.”

 For help and advice on all aspects of employment law, including auto-enrolment compliance, please contact us.